superuser789/MediaPipe-on-RaspberryPi/README.md

 # MediaPipe on RaspberryPi

 Mediapipe needs OpenCV and FFmpeg libraries.
 You can install both of them from official raspberry pi repository.
-But these are built without optimisations and hardware accerelation.
+But these are built without optimisations and hardware acceleration.
 These can be built with the supported optimisations as explained [here](https://github.com/superuser789/MediaPipe-on-RaspberryPi/blob/main/BuildingFFMPEG%26OpenCV.md).